BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 The memory accessible read-write (but not executable) by both protection domains sharing the channel.

-**FIXME: I'm still not sure whether shared memory is necessarily attached to a channel.
-Obviously, any shared memory constitutes a channel, and if we want to have only one channel per PD pair, then there can only be channel-associated mapped regions. [gernot]**
+**FIXME[Gernot]: I'm still not sure whether shared memory is necessarily attached to a channel.
+Obviously, any shared memory constitutes a channel, and if we want to have only one channel per PD pair, then there can only be channel-associated mapped regions.**

-The region size can be an arbitrary number of pages, but must be mapped into contiguous virtual memory. **FIXME Above we said it was a power of two.
+The region size can be an arbitrary number of pages, but must be mapped into contiguous virtual memory. **FIXME[Gernot]: Above we said it was a power of two.
 The continuous virtual mapping is already implied above by defining a memory region as contiguous in PM and mappable at a particular VMA**